lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ## Recurring Usage of KEM Keys for Message Protection
 {: id="sect-8.8"}

-Each PKI entity using key encapsulation for MAC-based message protection, see {{sect-5.1.3.4}}, MUST use a fresh shared secret key (ssk) for each PKI management operation.
+For each PKI management operation using MAC-based message protection involving KEM, see {{sect-5.1.3.4}}, the KEM Encapsulate() function, providing a fresh KEM ciphertext (ct) and shared secret (ss), MUST be invoked.
 This can be enforced by using senderNonce and recipNonce header fields in all messages of the PKI management operation.

 It is assumed that the overall data size of the CMP messages in a PKI management operation protected by a single shared secret key